andrewchambers/janet-jcjit/README.md

 # janet-jcjit

-A jit C compiler for janet, built using libtcc.
+A C extension jit compiler for janet.

 Functions are compiled directly in memory, they are never written to disk.
 In fact, jitted functions can be garbage collected.